Andy Donato: Life and career

 One famous Donato cartoon, which was widely reproduced in the United States and is now in the Library of Congress was published during the Iranian hostage crisis.
 Titled "The American Dream", it is a parody of the famous photograph of the Raising the Flag on Iwo Jima but depicts the Iwo Jima marines raising the US flag while standing on a prostrate Ayatollah Khomeini.

-Although Donato's work is mostly praised, he was criticized when his cartoon comparing David Miller with Adolf Hitler was published after Miller refused to allow a debate on Chief Julian Fantino's contract renewal.
+Donato was criticized in 2004 when his cartoon comparing David Miller with Adolf Hitler was published after Miller refused to allow a debate on Chief Julian Fantino's contract renewal.
+In 2014, a Donato cartoon depicting politician Olivia Chow in a Mao suit was criticized as racist.
+The newspaper issued an apology "to Olivia Chow and anyone else offended by the cartoon."

 It is said that many Canadian politicians consider it an honour if Donato pillories them.
 When he drew a picture of Liberal MP Carolyn Parrish with both feet stuck in her mouth - Parrish requested the original drawing.
 Other politicians have done the same, many times.
 According to his friends, Donato's philosophy was: "The first time any politician is targeted, he, or she, gets the original drawing on request."

 Donato formally retired from the Sun in 1997 but continues to draw for the Sun chain on a contract basis that pays him roughly $400 a cartoon.

 Donato had a dispute with the Canada Revenue Agency over the manner in which he was donating some of his works to certain educational institutions in 1999 and 2001.
 He was partially successful in his appeal to the Tax Court of Canada, and was awarded costs in the case.
 The judgment was sustained on appeal to the Federal Court of Appeal.

 Donato is also a landscape artist working in a style he calls "bent realism".
 His paintings mostly depict urban landscapes, particularly Toronto neighbourhoods.
 He has been the subject of exhibitions in Toronto, New York City, London, and Johannesburg featuring his paintings from 1965 to present.